NestRL: A Nested Training Regime for Mutual Adaptation in Human-AI Teaming: Proposed Framework

-We model human--AI collaboration as a finitely nested Interactive Partially Observable Markov Decision Process (I-POMDP)~\cite{gmytrasiewicz2005framework}(Details provided in Appendix~A.3).
-We approximate level-2 reasoning in this model through a nested training regime in a two-player game between a human $H$ and robot $R$.

-At \textbf{Level-1}, human policies $\{\pi_H^j\}^J_{j=1}$ are trained against a finite set of fixed (level-0) robot policies $\{\pi_R^k\}^K_{k=1}$.
-Each resulting $\pi_H^j$ at level-1 is adaptive to level-0 policies, corresponding to level-1 reasoning where the human maintains beliefs over possible robot behaviors.
-At \textbf{Level-2}, the robot policy $\pi_R$ is trained against the set of adaptive human policies $\{\pi_H^j\}^J_{j=1}$, which represent level-1 human models.
-This corresponds to level-2 reasoning, such the robot maintains beliefs over level-1 policies i.e. human adaptive policies.
-Because training occurs against fixed lower-level policies rather than simultaneous co-adaptation, the learned policy avoids collapse to a single coordination convention (proof in Appendix~A.4).

-To approximate belief updates tractably, we learn a latent embedding $ z_t = f_\theta(h_t), $ where $h_t$ summarizes interaction history, and condition the policy as $ a_t \sim \pi_\theta(a \mid o_t, z_t). $ This amortizes uncertainty over partner types while enabling end-to-end optimization.
-Overall, the nested regime operationalizes level-2 interactive reasoning within a practical RL framework, promoting generalization across unseen adaptive partners.
+We formalize the human–AI interaction as a finitely nested \emph{Interactive Partially Observable Markov Decision Process} (I-POMDP) as introduced in \cite{gmytrasiewicz2005framework}.
+An I-POMDP extends a standard POMDP by incorporating explicit models of other agents into the state space.
+For a robot (agent $i$) interacting with a human (say agent $j$), the level-$l$ I-POMDP is defined as: